The Origin of the Word “Soccer”

 Today I found out the origin of the word “soccer”.
 For all you out there who love to complain when Americans, and certain others, call “Football”, “Soccer”, you should know that it was the British that invented the word and it was also one of the first names of what we now primarily know of as “Football”.

 In fact, in the early days of the sport among the upper echelons of British society, the proper term for the sport was “Soccer”.
-Not only that, but the sport being referred to as “Soccer” preceded the first recorded instance of it being called by the singular word “Football” by about 18 years.
-This happening when it became more popular with the middle and lower class.
+Not only that, but the sport being referred to as “Soccer” preceded the first recorded instance of it being called by the singular word “Football” by about 18 years, with the latter happening when it became more popular with the middle and lower class.
 When that happened, the term “Football” gradually began dominating over “Soccer” and the then official name “Association Football”.

 Now British school boys of the day liked to nickname everything, which is still somewhat common.
 They also liked to add the ending “er” to these nicknames.
 Thus Rugby was, at that time, popularly called “Rugger”.
 Association Football was then much better known as “Assoccer”, which quickly just became “Soccer” and sometimes “Soccer Football”.

 The inventor of the nickname is said to be Charles Wredford Brown, who was an Oxford student around the time of Association Football’s inception.
 Legend has it, in 1863 shortly after the creation of Association Football, Wredford-Brown had some friends who asked him if he’d come play a game of “Rugger”, to which he replied he preferred “Soccer”.
-The name caught on from there.
+Whether that story’s true or not, the name caught on from around that point on.

-This game then gradually spread throughout the world under the lower class name of “Football”, rather than “Soccer” as the “gentlemen” called it.
-The problem was though, that a lot of other countries of the world already had popular sports of their own they called “Football”, such as the United States, Canada, Ireland, Australia, New Zealand, and South Africa, to name a few.
+The game gradually spread throughout the world under the lower class name of “Football”, rather than “Soccer” as the “gentlemen” called it.
+The problem was, though, that a lot of other countries of the world already had popular sports of their own they called “Football”, such as the United States, Canada, Ireland, Australia, New Zealand, and South Africa, to name a few.
 In these countries, the name “Soccer” was and, in some, still is preferred for this reason.

 - Just as intriguing, for those who like to lambaste American Football being called such when the ball interacts primarily with hands, most of the earliest forms of Football were named thus, not because you kicked a ball with your foot, but because they were played on foot.
 Peasants played most of their sports on foot; aristocrats played most of theirs on horseback.
 Thus, games played on foot were called “football”, whether they had anything to do with kicking a ball or not.
 Indeed, many of the earliest forms of football involved carrying balls in an attempt to get across goal lines passed some opposing team or individual players.